Roopa Ganguly: Political career

 In 2015, Ganguly joined Bharatiya Janata Party ahead of 2016 West Bengal Legislative Assembly election and quit Artiste Forum since she believed that a political figure should not hold a significant designation in Artiste Forum.
+On 30 December 2015, she was appointed the president of BJP Mahila Morcha, West Bengal, until 2017 when she was succeeded by Locket Chatterjee.

 In West Bengal Assembly elections 2016, Ganguly lost from Howrah North to Trinamool Congress counterpart and cricketer Laxmi Ratan Shukla.

 In May 2016, she was attacked allegedly by Trinamool Congress workers when she was returning from Kakdwip in South 24 Parganas where she had gone to meet victims of political violence.
 She sustained head injuries and had to be admitted to hospital.

 She was nominated to the Rajya Sabha in October 2016 in place of cricketer Navjot Singh Sidhu, who resigned earlier.
+She completed her tenure as a member of the Rajya Sabha in 2022.

+In 2026 legislative elections, She contested as a candidate of the Bharatiya Janata Party from Sonarpur Dakshin and won by a margin of 35000 votes.

 Personal life

 Ganguly was married to Dhrubo Mukerjee, a mechanical engineer hailing from West Bengal, Kolkata from 1992 until 2007.
 They have one child, a son, born in 1997, Aakash Mukherjee.
 She was in a live-in relationship with the Bengali singer Dibyendu Mukherjee.
 They lived in Ganguly's flat in Mumbai until the end of their relationship.
 Ganguly maintained a pleasant formality whenever she met Mukherjee after their separation.